iCog-Labs-Dev/HiBaCaML/docs/Implementation_details.md

    sequential training loop.
 7. `experiments/split_mnist.py` for the executable experiment orchestration.

-The shortest conceptual summary is: the papers propose two coupled probabilistic levels for continual learning, and the code realizes them as a sparse gated column graph plus an audited support/shell controller around that graph.
+The shortest conceptual summary is: the paper propose two coupled probabilistic levels for continual learning, and the code realizes them as a sparse gated column graph plus an audited support/shell controller around that graph.